 You will be positioned so that the physician can easily reach the bone that is to be sampled.
 A belt or strap may be used to hold you in the correct position.

 If the procedure is performed with CT, you will lie down during the procedure.
 A limited CT scan will be performed to confirm the location to be biopsied.

-A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given intravenously during the procedure.
-You may be also given a mild sedative prior to the biopsy.
+A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm.
+This will allow them to provide sedation or relaxation medication intravenously during the procedure.
+You may also receive a mild sedative prior to the biopsy.